← Back to Stories

 Key details reported by multiple sources:

-• The boy was transported to the Royal Children’s Hospital with serious lower body injuries under emergency conditions (lights and sirens)
+• The boy was transported to the Royal Children’s Hospital with serious lower-body injuries, later described as 'serious but stable' by May 12, 2026.

-• Up to eight paramedics, including advanced life support and mobile intensive care teams, assisted the boy at the scene
+• Up to eight paramedics, including advanced life support and mobile intensive care teams, worked simultaneously on the rescue.

 Points of Difference